 Partner with SGS to bring safe and compliant toys to Japan.
 We have laboratories approved by the Ministry of Health, Labour and Welfare (MHLW) and the JTA to test to these specifications efficiently and professionally.

 - The retailer or importer applies to an approved laboratory (such as SGS)

-- Toys must be tested to the ST standard’s Parts 1-3 (respectively, mechanical/physical properties, flammability and chemical properties) by a laboratory that is approved by the JTA
+- Toys must be tested to the ST standard’s Parts 1-3 (respectively, mechanical/physical properties, flammability and chemical properties) by a JTA approved laboratory

-- Upon successful completion of the toy assessment, the retailer or importer is required to apply for the ST Mark and place this on the product and/or its packaging
+- On successful completion of the toy assessment, the retailer or importer is required to apply for the ST Mark and place this on the product and/or its packaging

 Contact SGS to find out what safety requirements apply to your toys for Japan and how we can help.